Illinois-IoT/iot-website/README.md

      ```

 5. **Deploy the Project**:
-   - Deploy the project using your preferred deployment method.
+   - Deploy the project via cpanel.

 By following these steps, you can successfully upload and showcase new projects in the Capstone Showcase.